DOI-USGS/sciencebasepy/README.md

 This software library provides API access to interact with ScienceBase via the Python programming language.

+This code is also available at a public Department of Interior GitHub repository here: https://github.com/DOI-USGS/sciencebasepy where public users can submit issues or merge requests for issue resolution.

 Recommended Citation:

 Long, J.L., et al., 2023, sciencebasepy: A Python library for programmatic interaction with